georgiadavis/georgiadavis.github.io/projects/timetracking.md

 ![an image alt text]({{base.siteurl}}/assets/img/Time2.png)

-Since this feature effected the entire application, I used wireframes to plan all the different states required for adding this feature.
-By introducing time tracking, I had to add editing work blocks, displaying a clocked in status, switching repair orders, clocking out, deleting work blocks, and viewing daily/weekly stats.
+Since this feature affected the entire DVI application, I used wireframes to plan all the different states required for adding this feature.
+By introducing time tracking, I had to add an editing state, displaying a clocked in status, switching repair orders, clocking out, deleting work blocks, and viewing daily/weekly stats.

 ![an image alt text]({{base.siteurl}}/assets/img/Time3.png)